dewi-alliance/hotspot-manufacturers/naminic.md

 ## Summary
 Naminic has been designing electronics board based on stm32 since 2013 and desigin hardware wallet for crypto currencies
 ## Company Information (required)
 * What is your company name?
-Fanavar Gostar e Naminic
+Amin Dorj Kavarmiyaneh
 * How long have you been in business?
 8 years
 * What kind of products have you created?
 Educational package for STM32 students, Metro Signaling devices by Zigbee network technology, Crypto Currency Hardware wallet
 * How many have you sold?
 More than 3000 hardware wallet in 2 years